Satbir-Singh-42/iste-gndec-nexus-63639/STORAGE_SETUP.md

-# Supabase Storage Setup for Notice Attachments
+# Supabase Storage Setup for File Uploads

-This document explains how to set up Supabase Storage for handling notice attachments.
+This document explains how to set up Supabase Storage for handling file uploads (notice attachments and poster images).

 ## Prerequisites